Keeping children safe is not a policy - it is a promise.

 Our position, plainly stated

-WonderWatch is built for children aged 5 to 10 (with support for ages 11-12 coming soon).
+WonderWatch is built for children aged 6 to 12.
 Every decision we make - about product design, content, data, and technology - starts with the question: is this safe for a child?

 We believe child safety online is not a compliance checkbox.
 It is the reason we built this product differently from the platforms that came before it.
 No autoplay.
 No social features.
-No advertising.
-No data sold.
-No open-ended AI chat.
+No advertising from WonderWatch.
+We never sell children’s personal information.
+No free-roaming chatbot - when your child brings Nuno their own question in Wonders, it happens in a moderated, age-appropriate space.
 These are not features - they are commitments.

 Below, we explain each commitment in plain language.
 If something here is not clear, or if you have a concern about your child’s experience, please contact us at hello@wonderwatch.ai.